University of North Alabama: Kilby School

 The College of Education and Human Sciences oversees the Kilby Laboratory School (child development center, kindergarten through sixth grade).
 The vision of Kilby Laboratory School is to serve as a site for university students to engage in meaningful interdisciplinary teaching, research, and service opportunities.

-Academic calendar

-The university follows a standard academic calendar based on the semester system, which divides the academic year, starting in mid-August, into two 15 week semesters (fall and spring) and the summer.
-The fall semester ends in December and the spring term lasts from January to early May.
-The summer, which lasts from mid-May to August, is divided into 3-week "mini-semesters" in May and two four-week sessions in June and July, respectively.
-Also, some programs offer "mini-semesters" within the fall and spring, concluding courses in 8 weeks instead of the typical 15–16 week course.
-UNA also debuted a new Winter Session "mini-semester" in 2018.

 Libraries

 The university libraries include Collier Library (main library), the Learning Resources Center located in Stevens Hall, the Music Library located in the Music Building and the Kilby School Library.
 The combined holdings of the libraries provide users with access to literature from a wide range of disciplines and include newer formats such as streaming media.
 Materials not found in the libraries are available through interlibrary loan.
 Library instruction sessions tailored to meet the needs of individual classes may be scheduled through the library.
 Common topics include location books and articles, searching the Internet, and evaluation information sources.